Fair Cake-Cutting in Practice: Appendix 3: Omitted Proofs

+\begin{proof}[Proof of Proposition \ref{lem:envy-when-strategizing}] We present an instance and a corresponding strategy for agent 1 who is assumed to be strategic and tries to maximize her utility when competing with two non-strategic agents.
+We show that agent 1 will end up envious of another agent, although she will achieve higher utility than what she would get by behaving non-strategically.
+We focus on the action of agent 1 at the beginning of the process, when she is asked to split the cake into three pieces.
+We consider this to be the strategy of agent 1; w.l.o.g. we ignore subsequent actions in the analysis as the only other choice that agent 1 makes is to select a part of the trimmings close to the end of the process, and it is clear that her incentives at that point are aligned with behaving non-strategically and getting the part that is most valuable to her.

-Recall that the cake $[0,1]$ comprises 6 parts.
-The preferences of the agents are described by the valuations in the table below; agents are assumed to have uniform valuations within each of these parts. $\epsilon$ denotes a very small positive constant.
+Consider a cake $[0,1]$, which comprises 6 parts.
+The preferences of the agents are described by the valuations in Table \ref{tab:envyatNE}; agents are assumed to have uniform valuations within each of these parts.

-It remains to show that the split in pieces 1-4, 5, and 6 is an equilibrium strategy (the one that results in the highest utility) for agent 1.

-We first need to make some assumptions regarding the behavior of the agents (these assumptions also help so that the tie-breaking between equivalent truthful actions of agents 2 and 3 is consistent).
-We first assume that agents cannot cut in the interior of parts 1, 2, 3 and 5 (the instance could be defined so that these parts have a negligibly small width and the space of allowed cuts is discrete); for the smooth execution of the protocol we allow such cuts if and only if it is absolutely necessary in order to achieve an exact trimmed piece or an even distribution of trimmings.
-For consistency when trimming, we assume that the trimmings will be on the left part of the trimmed piece, unless a cut in the interior of the parts mentioned above can be avoided otherwise.
-Finally, among equivalent actions agents 2 and 3 will choose the one that harms agent 1 the most.
+For consistency, we will make the following assumption regarding the behavior of the non-strategic agents 2 and 3.
+We assume that among actions that result in the same utility, the non-strategic agents will choose the one that immediately harms agent 1 the most.
+If there still is a tie, the agents will chose the leftmost valid option.
+We also assume that agent 1 cannot cut within the parts for which she has utility $0$, i.e. $P_1, P_3,$ and $P_5$ (the instance could be defined so that these parts have a negligibly small width and the space of allowed cuts is discrete).
+For the smooth execution of the protocol we allow such cuts if and only if it is absolutely necessary in order to achieve an exact trimmed piece or an even distribution of trimmings.

+Non-strategic behavior for agent 1 would imply that she divides the cake at three equally valued pieces, i.e. $P_1\cup P_2$, $P_3\cup P_4$, and $P_5\cup P_6$.
+This split would result in utility $1/3$ for agent 1 as there would essentially be no trimming and each of the other agents would obtain one of these pieces.

+We now show that the split in pieces $P_1\cup P_2\cup P_3\cup P_4$, $P_5$, and $P_6$, is a better response for agent 1 than behaving non-strategically, yet makes her envious of another agent.
+Indeed, under this split, agent 2 will trim the first piece so that the trimmings $T=P_1\cup P_2$.
+Agents 2 and 3 will first choose piece $P_3\cup P_4$ (the trimmed piece), and $P_5$, respectively, leaving part $P_6$ for agent 1.
+The trimmings will be split in three equal parts, for which agent 1 will have value 0, 1/9, and 2/9, respectively.
+Whoever got the trimmed piece, $P_3\cup P_4$, will first select the rightmost part of the trimmings by our assumption, leaving the middle one for agent 1.
+Overall, agent 1's allocation has value $\frac{1}{3}+\frac{1}{9}=\frac{4}{9}>\frac{1}{3},$ yet she is envious of the agent who got the trimmed part, as her allocated piece has total value $\frac{1}{3}+\frac{2}{9}=\frac{5}{9}$ for agent 1.